Overview of MDF Wood

 Cut any profile

 When a job calls for painted trim, I almost always cut costs with MDF.
 Even inexpensive wood, like this poplar baseboard, costs four times as much.
 To make trim, I cut MDF sheets into strips and shape the edges with a router or router table.
 With the right bit, I can create just about any trim profile, simple or fancy.
 (Check woodworking stores or online for a large selection of bits.)
-Some home centers carry ready-made MDF trim for less than the price of solid wood.
+Some home centers carry ready-made MDF wood trim for less than the price of solid wood.

 Combine MDF with wood moldings